numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab-helm/README.md

 - **ecommerce-sale-service** : This directory contains the code for our microservice that handles sales-related functionality for the ecommerce application.
 - **ecommerce-service-registry** : This directory contains the code for our service registry that keeps track of the available microservices in the system.
 - **ecommerce-user-service** : This directory contains the code for our microservice that handles user-related functionality for the ecommerce application.
-- **helm** : contains the different files to deploy our application under kubernetes via Helm
+- **helm** : contains the different files to deploy our application under Kubernetes via Helm
 - **.gitlab-ci.yml** : which is the core of our pipeline is the file where we describe the different steps of our pipeline
 - **docker-compose.yml** : this file allows us to deploy our application under docker
 - **microservices-configuration** : this folder must be stored in another repository, it contains the configuration files of our different microservices such as :